btrfs/btrfs-workflow/group-development.md

 5. Await clean CI run and patch reviews.
-6. Once the CI run is clean and you have the required `Reviewed-by`'s, run `git reset --merge HEAD~1` to strip off the `ci` branch and merge your code into the base branch, either through the github UI or via git push.
+6. Once the CI run is clean and you have the required `Reviewed-by`'s, run `git reset --merge HEAD~1` to strip off the `ci` branch and merge your code into the base branch with a `git push`.

 ## Who should review my patches?